-We use Next Generation Sequencing (NGS) technologies to cover the coding regions of the targeted genes plus 10 bases of non-coding DNA flanking each exon.
-As required, genomic DNA is extracted from the specimen.
-The DNA corresponding to these regions is captured using Agilent Clinical Research Exome hybridization
+We use a combination of Next Generation Sequencing (NGS) and Sanger sequencing technologies to cover the full coding regions of the listed genes plus ~10 bases of non-coding DNA flanking each exon.
+As required, genomic DNA is extracted from the patient specimen.
+For NGS, patient DNA corresponding to these regions is captured using an optimized set of DNA hybridization probes.
+Captured DNA is sequenced using Illumina's Reversible Dye Terminator (RDT) platform (Illumina, San Diego, CA, USA).
+Regions with insufficient coverage by NGS are often covered by Sanger sequencing.